 John P. Richard served as a member of the board of directors of Targacept from November 2002 until the completion of the merger in August 2015, and he served as Chairman of the Board of Directors of Targacept from January 2014 until the completion of the merger.
 Since the merger, Mr. Richard has served as a member of the Board as a Class II director.
-Mr. Richard is the co-founder and head of corporate development at Mereo BioPharma Group plc., and has served as a non-executive director for the life science investment firm Phase4 Partners since March 2011, and has previously served as an Operating Partner and Venture Partner at Phase4 Partners.
+Mr. Richard is the co-founder and head of corporate development at Mereo BioPharma Group plc. and has served as a non-executive director for the life science investment firm Phase4 Partners since March 2011 and has previously served as an Operating Partner and Venture Partner at Phase4 Partners.
 From 2005 until 2015 he was also a Managing Director of Georgia Venture Partners, a seed venture capital firm that focuses on the biotechnology industry.
 In addition, Mr. Richard has served as a senior business advisor to a number of biotechnology companies as well as a consultant to portfolio companies of Georgia Venture Partners and Phase4 Ventures.
-Mr. Richard has been a director of the publicly-traded company Vaxart, Inc. (formerly Aviragen Therapeutics, Inc.) since August 2013.
+Mr. Richard has been a director of the publicly-traded company Vaxart, Inc. since February 2018, and had previously served as a director of the predecessor company Aviragen since August 2013.
 Mr. Richard brings to the Board extensive business development experience, having led that function at three separate life science companies and played a primary role in establishing numerous pharmaceutical alliances.